 Voluntary traineeships are open to anyone, although we do expect you to have some experience in the role you’re applying for.
 Roles are normally 6-12 months long and for 3 days per week.
 They are based across our sites but are normally at one of our regional offices.
 Along with reasonable travel expenses and a competitive training budget trainees also have access to our fantastic volunteer training programme which is open to all of our volunteers.

-Both roles are for 12 months, for 3 days a week, come with a competitive training budget and travel expenses.
-There are the following roles available:
+The role is for 12 months, for 3 days a week, come with a competitive training budget, access to the internal volunteer training programme (free) and travel expenses.